MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Pre and post meeting screens must adhere to general tab design guidelines.
 For more information, see [Teams design guidelines](~/tabs/design/tabs.md).
 * Tabs must not have horizontal scrolling.
-* Tabs should have an organized layout when displaying multiple items.
+* Tabs must have an organized layout when displaying multiple items.
 For example, more than 10 polls or surveys, see [example layout](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#after-a-meeting).
 * Your app must notify users when the results of a survey or poll are exported by stating, **Results successfully downloaded**.

 ### In-meeting experience

 * Apps must only use a dark theme during meetings.
 For more information, see [Teams design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#theming).
-* A tooltip should display the app name when hovering over the app icon during meetings.
+* A tooltip must display the app name when hovering over the app icon during meetings.

   ![Tooltip Display app name](~/assets/images/submission/validation-in-meeting-exp-display-app-name.png)
   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Tooltip displays app name (on hover).